periph/website/src/content/doc/drivers/index.md

-# periph - Device driver developers
++++

-Documentation for _device driver developers_ who either want to develop a device driver in their own code base or want to submit a contribution to extend the hardware supported by `periph`.
+title = "Device driver developers" description = "Device driver developers who either want to develop a device driver in their own code base or want to submit a contribution to extend the supported hardware"
++++

-## Background
+# Background

 The main purpose of `periph` is to provide interfaces to assemble components to communicate with hardware peripherals.
 As such, it splits boards